volcengine/verl/examples/rollout_correction/README.md

 # Rollout Correction Examples

-This directory contains examples and documentation for using Rollout Correction to address distribution mismatch between rollout and training policies.
+This directory contains examples and documentation for using Rollout Correction to address off-policy issues in RL training.

 **References:**
 - When Speed Kills Stability: https://yingru.notion.site/When-Speed-Kills-Stability-271211a558b7808d8b12d403fd15edda